ACF Extended: Number of posts to display on the admin list screen

 assign_terms : edit_posts

 Whether to include the taxonomy in the REST API.
-Set this to true for the taxonomy to be available in the block editor
+You will need to set this to true in order to use the taxonomy in your gutenberg metablock.
+Default: false.

-To change the base url of REST API route
+To change the base url of REST API route.
+Default: name.

 The pro version allows developers to manually activate Taxonomies individually using the “Active” switch in the sidebar.